IFB-ElixirFr/biosphere-microcloud/frontend/README.md

 The [epel repository](https://fedoraproject.org/wiki/EPEL) is already installed on parent image.
 We also need to install Tcl/TK for password generation.

-MicroScope installation involve:
+MicroScope installation involves:
-* creating MySQL users and schema and inserting data
+* create MySQL user and schema and inserting data
+* insert data from Oid 31 (this is needed because the web doesn't work without data)
 * create federated links to the permanent VM

 ## Parameters